esl/MongooseIM/doc/tutorials/ICE_tutorial.md

 ### Configuration

 You can find MongooseIM installation instructions on [this page](../getting-started/Quick-setup.md).
-Once you have cloned the repository and compiled the project, you need to modify the `mongooseim.toml` config file (you can find this file at `$REPO/_build/prod/rel/mongooseim/etc/mongooseim.toml`, where `$REPO` is a top-level directory of the cloned repo).
+Once you have it installed, you need to modify the [`mongooseim.toml`](../../configuration/configuration-files/#mongooseimtoml) config file:
 ```toml
 [general]
   hosts = ["localhost", "myxmpp.com"]